 Our Case Results Speak for Themselves

-Our lawyers have obtained millions of dollars for injured clients at Laborde Earles Injury Lawyers.
+Our experienced attorneys have obtained millions of dollars for injured clients at Laborde Earles Injury Lawyers.
 We work to maximize recovery for our clients and get them every penny they should receive.
 We have secured multiple impressive settlements and verdicts, including:

 - An $8,000,000 settlement for a maritime worker injured offshore